daac-tools/find-simdoc/README.md

 ### 4. Testing the accuracy of 1-bit minwise hashing

 LSH is an approximate solution, and you may want to know the accuracy.
 The executable `minhash_mae` allows you to examine the *mean absolute error (MAE)*, the averaged gap between the normalized Hamming distance with the minwise hashing and the actual Jaccard distance.

-To use this executable, we recommend extracting a small subset from your dataset because it computes distances for all possible pairs.
+To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs.

 ```
 $ head -5000 reuters.txt > reuters.5k.txt
 ```

+You can examine MAEs for the number of dimensions of sketches from 64 to 6400 (i.e., the number of chunks from 1 to 100) with the following command.
+The parameters for feature extraction is the same as those of `jaccard`.

 ```
 $ cargo run --release -p find-simdoc --bin minhash_mae -- -i reuters.5k.txt -w 5 > mae.csv
 ```

+The MAEs will be reported as follows.
+It can be seen that the accuracy improves as the number of dimensions increases.

 ```
 $ cat mae.csv